AdaiasMagdiel/web-cmd-simulator/README.md

 ## Possible (but not guaranteed) functionalities

 - Command execution: Users can enter commands in the simulator and get the respective output.
-- History (soon): The simulator maintains a history of executed commands for reference.
+- History: The simulator maintains a history of executed commands for reference.
 - Command autocomplete (maybe sometime): The simulator suggests command options based on user input.
 - Output customization (Definitely not yet, but you can send a pull request): Users can modify the appearance and style of the output text.
 - File system simulation (Yes, somehow): The simulator replicates a file system, allowing users to navigate directories and perform file operations.